- My Service Stories (Part 1)

 - My Service Stories: The time I let a pretty girl dress me!
 (Bonus Ft.
 Bliss story)

 This is a continuation of my Service Stories series.
 If you haven’t read the first post in the series, you can read it here.
-While my stories here are written for my daughters and possibly their kids, maybe it will help others who are looking for information on the Marine Corps.
+While my stories here are written for my daughters and their kids, maybe it will help others who are looking for information on the Marine Corps.

 Welcome to El Paso and Fort Bliss